Actindo-AG/Documentation/Payments/Operation/04_ManageCancellationsChargebacks.md

 ## Check cancellation and chargeback transaction

 A cancellation and chargeback transaction provides numerous payment-related details, which may vary depending on the payment service provider settings.
-To decide whether you can manually void a cancellation and cancellation and chargeback transaction, you need to check its details.
+To decide whether you can manually void a cancellation and chargeback transaction, you need to check its details.
-> [Info] You can only change the status of a chargeback transaction, but not any data.
+In case of errors or failures, there may be a general issue that is caused by the payment service provider, by the shop, or by Actindo.
+In this case, contact the according business partner, so that the issue can be solved.

 #### Prerequisites

 - At least one connection has been created, see [Create PSP connection](../Integration/01_ManageConnection.md#create-psp-connection).
 - At least one customer has created a chargeback or a cancellation.
-- It is recommended that you add the *Status ID* field to your view so that you are able to sort or filter for specific statuses.
+> [Info] It is recommended to add the following columns to your view to get the required information and to better filter and sort the entries: *Status ID* and *Status information* (if applicable).

 #### Procedure